-The Astrophysics Department at Tel Aviv University invites applications for postdoctoral positions to work on one or several of the following topics: tidal disruption events and other flares in supermassive black holes, supernovae, compact binary mergers, as well as other high-energy transients, their associated jets, the binary progenitor populations of such events, and the chemical evolution that they drive.
+The Astrophysics Department at Tel Aviv University invites applications for postdoctoral researchers to work on one or several of the following topics: tidal disruption events and other flares around supermassive black holes, supernovae, compact binary mergers, as well as other high-energy transients, their associated jets, the binary progenitor populations of such events, and the chemical evolution that they drive.

 The postdoctoral researchers will work together with Prof. Udi Nakar, Dr. Omer Bromberg (theory oriented), Prof. Dan Maoz, Dr. Benny Trakhtenbrot, and/or Dr. Iair Arcavi (observations and data analysis).
 The research will be supported by three new ERC grants and multiple Israel Science Foundation and US-Israel Bi-National Science Foundation grants.
 Successful applicants will be encouraged to also initiate and pursue their independent research program.